Frequently Asked Questions

 What are the "research guides"?

 The aim of the EHRI research guides is to create comprehensive, innovative and easy to use tools that bring together dispersed and fragmented archival material from different archives and empower further research.
 In the guides, we test new approaches that combine detailed descriptions from the EHRI portal with narrative information and new ways to visualise the data.
+The research guides can be consulted (here).

 Is the data presented in the research guides also available in the EHRI portal and vice versa?